pkitsos/ECE529_Cybersecurity/assign7_kitsos/README.md

 Command: sudo bash -c 'echo 0 > /proc/sys/kernel/randomize_va_space'
 NOTE: 0 - disables randomization and 2 - enables randomization

-Spawn a bind shell by running the run.sh script
+Spawn a bind shell by executing the run script.
 Command: sh run.sh

 NOTE: The memory addresses used for the attack are encoded in little endian and may require some tweaking.
 Specifically, the estimated payload address should match that of PAY_ADDR defined in run.sh, otherwise it needs to be found using GDB.